emanuelefalbo/Classical-MD/README.md

 # Working Example

-The `chain.xyz` is atomic chain of four carbon atoms.
+The `chain.xyz` is an atomic chain of four carbon atoms.
 Its values from the OPLS force field are in the ff_parm.txt file

 `$ ./build chain.xyz`
 `$ ./md chain.xyz`